 Some even go as far as having interactive advertisements wherein interested consumers can scan a barcode and watch the advertisement on their phone.
 The end goal of transit advertisement is to catch the attention of your prospective customer and make them aware of your product.

-Transit advertising can be broadly divided into two main categories:
+Transit ads can be broadly divided into two main categories:

-- Outdoor transit advertising – This refers to advertisements placed on the outer surface of vehicles and transit shelters.
+- Outdoor– This refers to advertisements placed on the outer surface of vehicles and transit shelters.
 Outdoor transit advertisements can be further divided into roof advertising and onboard advertising.
 Roof advertising, as the name suggests, are advertisements placed on the roof of the vehicle.
 Onboard advertisement, on the other hand, refers to advertisements that are placed on the lateral sides, back or front of the vehicles.

 The above is an example of one of the most successful examples of transit advertisement is by The Martin Agency which created a “Don’t jump” bus campaign for Careerbuilders.
 This particular advertisement, placed on tops of buses could be seen from tops of buildings and offices and helped Martin Agency win a Bronze Lion from Cannes.